Mediation at SBCF

-While the attorneys of Sessums Black Caballero Ficarrotta are experienced litigators, they are also experienced in resolving Florida family law matters amicably.
+While the attorneys of Sessums Black Caballero Ficarrotta are experienced litigators, they are also experienced in resolving their cases amicably.

 One strategy to assist clients in reaching an amicable resolution of their Florida family law issues is through the use of mediation.
 Here are some answers to frequently asked questions regarding Florida family law mediation: